USER EXPERIENCE AND USER INTERFACE DESIGN

 Current Design.
 The plan to address the concerns from a visual design and an accessibility standpoint included: develop a new standard for acrylic use, improve the visual design of the home panel content, remove the Apps categories from the left navigation to solve voice ui issues discovered with Research and explore the header UI to align it with Fluent patterns.

 A voyage of discovery for potential solutions.
 Things that needed to be done: explore the header, remove app categories from the left navigation to solve voice issues, improve the visual design of the home panel content, new standard for acrylic use.

 A presentation to the Engineering Team and my design cohort included three concepts for different navigations.
 In each of them I chose to move devices and the help desk to their own pages with navigation items to align with Android and iOS Company Portal Apps.
 I brought the app categories out into widgets on the home page to remove the voice UI issues and to align with patterns in the Microsoft store.

 Pros: small change to UI, easy to implement.
 Company brand is prominent.
 Navigation items align with Android & iOS Company Portal Apps.
 Cons: depending on the logo, it won’t look as great, but can suggest requirements for size, orientation, color, and transparency.

 Pros: universal search is prominent on the page, drawing the user attention.
 The brand logo is visible also in collapsed state.
-Cons: the brand element is not very prominent with the use of a web pattern that may be difficult to implement.
+Cons: the brand element is not very prominent with the use of a web pattern that may be difficult for devs to implement.